 - explains how the research will contribute to the legal literature or legal scholarship, linking back to your preliminary review of the literature: give as clear a sense as possible of the 'gap' your thesis will be filling, or what your thesis will try to do that hasn't been done before by anyone else;

 - provides a draft outline of the chapters of the thesis;

-- includes a bibliography reflecting the sources drawn on in preparing the thesis outline.
+- includes a bibliography reflecting the sources drawn on in preparing the thesis outline; and

 If you need a starting point, try to prepare a document that addresses each of these dot-points in turn.
 The thesis outline should be approximately 4-6 pages in length exclusive of your bibliography and timeline.
 It must be such as to convince our a potential supervisor and the ANU College of Law HDR admissions committee that the topic is sufficiently developed and refined, and that the thesis can be successfully completed and that the project is a good fit with the ANU College of Law.

 A thesis outline does not need to be as detailed as a final thesis (of course!) and we won’t necessarily hold you to every fine detail set out in the outline.
 But it is, nonetheless, an unavoidably important way of establishing for yourself, and ultimately for potential supervisors, where your research interest lays and the viability of your project.
 It is also a great opportunity for you to demonstrate to our HDR administrators, and to potential supervisors, that you are dedicated to conducting an extended research project, and that you are serious about that task..